XiangchiSong/2022Fall_CS470_FinalProject/README.md

   Final floor plan of room E3-2110:
   <img width="800" alt="微信图片_20221130163615" src="https://user-images.githubusercontent.com/81891626/204735152-19de379b-ffba-4e56-bf76-5582e83bbac2.png">

-  ***To save your time, we strongly suggest you to use the map of the E3-2110 room we created directly for follow-up testing:***

 ### Path Planning
   If you conduct the map saving code in the last Step: